 When selecting motifs be careful with front-on flowers that have defined centres (such as daisies), mandalas and circular fruit as they can fall in the centre of a bikini top and can create a ‘target’ on the boob!

 DON’T: USE VERY LONG FLOWER STAMENS

 Sometimes long flower stamens can look a bit like male appendages.
-You want to be wary of them for all your apparel print designs but it’s particularly important with swim designs as it can fall at the bottom of a swimsuit and get it’s wearer attention for the wrong reason!
+You want to be wary of them for all your apparel print designs but it’s particularly important with swim designs as they can fall at the bottom of a swimsuit and get its wearer attention for the wrong reason!
 You can learn more about this here.

 DO: TEST YOUR DESIGN

 Try putting your design into a swimwear shape to see how it looks and check for any of the above pointers.
 It’s a great idea to cut out a bikini top and bottom shapes and lay them over your printed design as well!

 Want to know what else to watch for?
 Check out this post right here.